 This dish is great for your heart, and also terrific for flu season: both garlic and pumpkin seeds are high in antioxidants, and the pumpkinseeds contain zinc, essential for fighting viruses and bacteria.

 4 T. (60 ml.) extra virgin olive oil, separated

 1/2 cup (120 ml.) pumpkin seeds (pepitas), lightly roasted

 3/4 cup (180 ml.) loosely packed cilantro or parsley, or a combination

 2 T. (30 ml.) freshly squeezed lemon juice

 Sea salt and pepper, to taste

 Preheat oven to 350F (180C).
 Cut the top off the garlic to expose the cloves inside.
-Place the garlic on a square of aluminum foil or in a garlic baker and drizzle with one tablespoon (15 ml.) of the olive oil.
-Wrap in foil or cover the baker and bake for about 40 minutes, until soft and dark golden.
+Place the garlic in a small covered, ovenproof glass pan or in a garlic baker and drizzle with one tablespoon (15 ml.) of the olive oil.
+Cover and bake for about 40 minutes, until soft and dark golden.
 Let cool.